Microsoft Edge for Android embraces all the features that Google Chrome for Android supports.

-Microsoft has released a stable version of the Microsoft Edge browser which was in the testing phase since last year.
-They have now embraced the chromium project browser and ditched the older edge browser that comes pre-installed in Windows 10 OS.
-Moving forward, Microsoft has promised to deliver the Chromium-based Edge browser in Windows 10 instead of the native.
+Microsoft released a stable version of the Microsoft Edge browser a few years back.
+They have embraced the Chromium project browser and ditched the older Legacy Edge browser.
+Moving forward, Microsoft is delivering the Chromium-based Edge browser in Windows instead of the legacy native.

-Along with the Microsoft Edge desktop browser, they also released stable versions across the devices including the mobile phone running on Android OS and iOS.
+Along with the Microsoft Edge for Android browser, they have also released stable versions across devices, including the mobile phone running on Android OS and iOS.

-We got the chance to test the new and improved Microsoft Edge for Android OS, and this article is about the initial impression.
-Since this was built on the Chromium project, we had compared the Edge with the Google Chrome browser.
-Though this is not an apple to apple comparison cause that won’t do justification to new player vs. the well established one.
-But we made sure that we are not missing any basics that Google Chrome for Android was providing.
+We got the chance to test Microsoft Edge for Android, and this article is about its test results and initial impression.
+Since this was built on the Chromium project, we compared Edge with Google Chrome.

-The welcome screen itself asks to sign-in with Microsoft account, if you have an account then login else you can skip.
+The welcome screen asks to sign in with a Microsoft account; if you have an account, then log in; else, you can skip.
 The profile icon is visible at the top left corner with your profile picture.

-If you tap on the profile icon, it will take you to the profile management page where you can sign out, make changes to sync settings and even add another Microsoft account sign-in.
+Tapping on the profile icon will take you to the profile management page, where you can sign out, make changes to sync settings, and even add another Microsoft account sign-in.

-The Homepage layout is a great feature that missing even in Chrome for Android.
-The homepage layout option helps in customizing the homepage of the Edge browser.
+The Homepage layout is a great feature missing even in Chrome for Android.
+The homepage layout option helps in customizing the homepage of the Edge for Android.
 You can enable or disable certain elements from the page layout option.

-There are typically 3 layouts + 1 custom layout option that you’re allowed to choose.
-The custom layout helps in toggling off the feature that you do not need.
+There are typically three layouts + 1 custom layout option you can choose.
+The custom layout helps toggle off the feature you do not need.

 If you’re a minimalistic person who loves a clean interface as I do, then turning off all the elements in the custom layout is suggested.
-Learn more about custom homepage layout in Edge Android.
+Learn more about custom homepage layouts.

-The Microsoft Edge has a search bar embedded on the homepage that helps in the quick search.
-By default, the search bar looks up in Bing.com (Microsoft’s search engine).
-However, you can always change the search engine in Edge Android.
+The Microsoft Edge for Android has a search bar on the homepage that helps quickly search.
+The search bar works in Bing.com (Microsoft’s search engine) by default.
+However, you can always change the search engine.

-You can do an image search and voice search along with the traditional text or keyword search using the search bar.
-Even copy-paste OR enter the website URL directly in the search bar to launch a website.
+You can use the search bar to do an image and voice search with the traditional text or keyword search.
+You can even copy-paste OR enter the website URL directly in the search bar to launch a website.

-The image and voice search may request additional permissions to device storage and microphone.
+The image and voice search may request additional device storage and microphone permissions.

-The Edge Android browser is embedded with the top site icons and shortcut links on the homepage.
-These top sites icons automatically change over the period based on your browser usage and start reflecting the sites that ‘you’ visited the most.
+The Microsoft Edge for Android is embedded with the top site icons and shortcut links on the homepage.
+These top site icons automatically change over time based on your browser usage and start reflecting the sites you have visited the most.

 You can also remove selected top sites from the list by tap-and-hold on icons to get more options.

-Using the Page Layout option, you can always enable or disable these top sites section within the Edge browser homepage.
+Using the Page Layout option, you can always enable or disable this top sites section within the Edge browser homepage.

-The top stories within the Edge browser are powered by the Microsoft News.
-It displays all the top news stories based upon your location and interest.
-You can read through entire news with one tap and switch back to the home screen easily.
+Microsoft News powers the top stories within the Microsoft Edge Android.
+It displays all the top news stories based on your location and interest.
+You can read the entire news with one tap and switch back to the home screen easily.

-Unlike Chrome, there is no way to customize the stories apart from disabling it from the Page Layout option.
+Unlike Chrome, there is no way to customize the stories apart from disabling them from the Page Layout option.

 Google Chrome’s suggested articles are more relevant than Microsoft Edge’s top stories.
-I found top stories more annoying because it’s swamped with celebrity news than any useful stuff.
+Top stories are more annoying because they’re swamped with celebrity news than helpful stuff.

-The navigation menu within the Edge browser on Android is quite accessible compared to Google chrome.
-The Edge Android forward and backward navigation command buttons are located within the bottom menu bar which is close to fingertips.
+The navigation menu within the Edge for Android is reasonably accessible compared to Google Chrome.
+The forward and backward navigation buttons within the bottom menu bar are available at your fingertips.

-Using the Microsoft Edge Android navigation, you can quickly flow through website pages at ease.
-Edge Android also supports the option to enable or disable the swipe navigation within the browser.
+You can easily flow between website pages using the Microsoft Edge Android navigation.
+Edge Android also supports enabling or disabling the swipe navigation within the browser.